 Salaam!
-I’m Shihab, a first-year medic at Trinity Hall.
+I’m Shihab, a second-year medic at Trinity Hall.
 I was born and raised in London but I’ve always been in touch with my Bengali side, from instinctively swearing in Bangla to learning to eyeball the spices in my cooking.
 I’m a big football fan (I support Arsenal just like ~50% of Bengalis) and I like to cook in my spare time, but that’s not exactly abundant in Cambridge.Favourite Bengali Snack: Soy Pita Biran.
 Another fact: I played 2000+ hours of Fortnite before realising I’m not very good at it.

 Secretary – Hussain Khan (2nd Year Engineer at Wolfson)

-My name is Hussain and I am a first-year engineer at Wolfson College.
+My name is Hussain and I am a second-year engineer at Wolfson College.
 As you can see, I am the secretary for Bangla soc, so if you receive an email at 3am, just know its from me!
 My favourite Bengali snack is sana sul or as some Bengalis like to say ‘chana chur’.
 I love tigers.

 Events Officer – Nusrat Razzaque (2nd Year Lawyer at St Catharine’s)

 Salaam everyone, I’m Nusrat and I’m your events officer!
 Excited to see you all at the events in sha Allah so make sure you come through 🙂

 Publicity Officer – Nabil Khan (3rd Year Medic at Churchill)

 My name is Nabil and I’ll be your publicity officer for this year.

 My favourite Bengali snack is sanasur and Bengali pass time is carrom board.

 Operations Officer – Raheel Shah (4th Year Engineer at Magdalene)